glennraya/xendivel/README.md

 });
 ```

-As you can see, the `Invoice::make` function accepts an associative array that contains the information you want to appear in the invoice, typically coming from your database.
-By default, it will be saved in the `/storage/app/invoices` directory of your Laravel app.
+As you can see, the `Invoice::make` function accepts an associative array that contains the information you want to appear on the invoice, typically coming from your database.
+By default, it will be stored in the `/storage/app/invoices` directory of your Laravel app.
 You can change the location where you want to save your invoices by modifying the `invoice_storage_path` option in your Xendivel config file.

 ```
 'invoice_storage_path' => storage_path('/app/invoices/')
 ```

+> **IMPORTANT:** You should ensure the proper permission is set to the directory of your choice so Xendivel can store the invoice there.

 #### Download PDF Invoice